fniessink/toisto/docs/software.md

 With the example above, Toisto will quiz users with Dutch as target language for the diminutive form of "de tafel".

 Note that in many languages, diminutives can (also) be formed by using multi-word constructions such as "little table".
-Though possible, it is not recommended to add these to the JSON files because then Toisto will quiz both the translation of the multi-word construction as well as the diminutive form of the root, wich seems superfluous.
+Though possible, it is not recommended to add these to the JSON files because then Toisto will quiz both the translation of the multi-word construction as well as the diminutive form of the root, which seems superfluous.
 To help the user understand the meaning of the diminutive, include the multi-word construction as follows (see the section [Concepts without label in some languages](#concepts-without-label-in-some-languages) above):

 ```json
 {